uptane/uptane-standard/uptane-standard.md

 For example:

 * The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is *snapshot.json*.
 The filename on the repository will be *61.snapshot.json*.
 * There is an image with the *filename acme_firmware.bin* specified in the Targets metadata, with a SHA3-256 of *aaaa* and a SHA-512/224 of *bbbb*.
-It will have two filenames on the repository: *aaaa.acme_firmware.bin* and *bbbb.acme_firmware.bin.*
+It will have two filenames on the repository: *aaaa.acme_firmware.bin* and *bbbb.acme_firmware.bin*.

 ## Server / repository implementation requirements